-Tim Dixon of the IEA Greenhouse Gas R&D Programme (IEA GHG) presented details on the IEA GHG Summer School program for possible linkages with the Task Force.
-The Summer School operates to fill a gap as there are no formal courses in CCS.
+Tim Dixon of the IEA GHG presented details on the IEA Summer School program for possible linkages with the task force.
+The IEA Summer School operates to fill a gap as there are no formal courses in CCS.
 Once CCS courses become part of university curriculums then the Summer School will cease.
-Dr. Ketzer commented that Brazilian feedback on the Summer School was very strong.
+Dr. Ketzer commented that Brazilian feedback on the IEA Summer School was very strong.
 The program received 270 applications this year.
-The Summer School has a regional focus and will run the next three years.
+The Summer School has a regional focus and will run the next 3 years.
 The program will be evaluated after that.
 Mr. Dixon recommended that Brendan Beck of the IEA GHG be invited to participate in the task force as he has experience with the IEA Summer School program.

 Task Force members discussed CCS courses around the world.
-It was noted that Howard Herzog of the Massachusetts Institute of Technology (MIT) ran informal courses.
-Australia has also funded one in China.
-The University of Edinburgh will start a master's course in CCS next year.
+It was noted that Howard Herzog of MIT ran informal courses.
+Australia has funded one in China.
+A university in Scotland will start a master's course in CCS next year.
 One of the interesting outcomes of the program is that students tend to stay in touch via Facebook and other social networking sites after their time together is over.